Internships at the American Library in Paris

 internships@americanlibraryinparis.org

-Children and Teens Services Interns: Outreach/YAFF
+Children’s and Teens’ Services Interns: Outreach/YAFF

 The American Library in Paris seeks a dynamic, creative, and enthusiastic intern who has a passion for English-language literature for children and teens, and who believes that creative writing plays an important role in literacy development.
 Our ideal intern would spend six months in Paris getting to know our unique library and its diverse membership, and promoting the benefits of creative writing within the English-language community.

 The American Library in Paris, established in 1920, is the largest English-language library on the European continent, serving 5,000 members, about half of them American and a quarter French.
-The Children and Teens Services Department’s collections consist of more than 20,000 books for young people, as well as e-resources, and the department hosts over 200 events a year for the community.
+The Children’s and Teens’ Services Department’s collections consist of more than 20,000 books for young people, as well as e-resources, and the department hosts over 200 events a year for the community.
 The American Library in Paris is proud to be the organizer of the Young Authors Fiction Festival (YAFF).
 YAFF is free of charge and open to all students ages 5–18 in France who write in English.

-Manager, and will work closely with the department’s team members in:
+The Children’s and Teens’ Services Intern will report to the Children’s and Teens’ Services Manager, and will work closely with the department’s team members in:

 • Creating activities and workshops for ages 0-18 to promote YAFF